Rushikeshlawand/My_Notes/Intetview Prep/Java_Notes.md

 ## Definition

-Java is a high-level, object-oriented programming language developed by James Gosling at Sun Microsystems and released in 1995.
+Java is the high-level, object-oriented, robust, secure programming language, platform-independent, high performance, Multithreaded, and portable programming language.
+It was developed by James Gosling in June 1991.
+It can also be known as the platform as it provides its own JRE and API.
 It is designed to have as few implementation dependencies as possible, making it a write-once, run-anywhere (WORA) language.
 This means compiled Java code can run on all platforms that support Java without the need for recompilation.

 ## Top Java Features